ebkalderon/gtksourceview-squirrel/README.md

-#gtksourceview-squirrel
+# gtksourceview-squirrel

-**squirrel.lang** enables editors based upon GtkSourceView 2.0 and 3.0, such as [Gedit](https://en.wikipedia.org/wiki/Gedit) and [Geany](https://en.wikipedia.org/wiki/Geany), to have syntax highlighting support for [Squirrel](http://www.squirrel-lang.org/), a fast and lightweight game scripting language and VM originally based on [Lua](http://www.lua.org/).
+This GtkSourceView language schema provides syntax highlighting support for [Squirrel](http://www.squirrel-lang.org/), a fast and lightweight game scripting language and VM originally based on [Lua](http://www.lua.org/).
+This should be compatible with all editors based on GtkSourceView 2.0 or 3.0, such as [Gedit](https://en.wikipedia.org/wiki/Gedit) and [Geany](https://en.wikipedia.org/wiki/Geany).

 ![Alt text](screenshot.png "Squirrel script in Gedit (Solarized Dark)")

-##Installation
+## Installation

 Simply copy `squirrel.lang` to any of the following directories:
  * `~/.local/share/gtksourceview-2.0/language-specs`
  * `~/.local/share/gtksourceview-3.0/language-specs`